-Your board remains committed to continuing to serve your interests.
-We appreciate your trust in us and your continued investment in the Company.
-I invite you to read the Proxy to learn more about our strong corporate governance.
-We look forward to continuing our work to ensure your Company's continued success.
+We are committed to serving you and appreciate your trust in us and your investment in the Company.
+We invite you to read the proxy to understand in detail how we protect and advance your interests, and we look forward to continuing our work to ensure your Company's continued success.